WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Justice for Children

-The purpose of Justice for Children is to provide a full range of advocacy and services for abused and neglected children; that includes pro-bono legal advocacy, public policy monitoring, guidance through a complex child protective system, professional referrals, mental health services, court watch, research, education, and emotional support.
+Justice for Children provides a full range of advocacy and services for abused and neglected children, including pro-bono legal advocacy, public policy monitoring, guidance through a complex child protective system, professional referrals, mental health services, court watch, research, education, and emotional support.
 Justice for Children’s Call Center helps when the child protection system fails to protect a child.
 They offer information, guidance and assistance to adults who are trying to keep the child safe.
 Their Pro Bono Legal program provides free legal help when it appears that a court or agency will return a child to an abusive situation.
 The Court Watch program sends observers to courts in cases where a known abuser might be on the verge of obtaining custody or unsupervised visitation.
+Contact Justice for Children online here.

 Parents for Megan’s Law and the Crime Victims Center